 Can you claim a charitable deduction for donating a house to a volunteer fire department?
 The answer is yes, but it’s hard to strucure the transaction in such a way that you can get a big deduction.

-The U.S. Tax Court recently ruled against a Wisconsin couple that had claimed a charitable contribution deduction of more than $235,000 for donating a house to a fire department to burn down in training exercises.
+In 2010, the U.S. Tax Court ruled against a Wisconsin couple that had claimed a charitable contribution deduction of more than $235,000 for donating a house to a fire department to burn down in training exercises.

 The couple had been planning to demolish the house, anyway, and build a new house on the land.
 The main reason why the Tax Court ruled against the couple is because, in the Court’s eyes, the couple received a benefit from the donation.
 The benefit being – the free demolition of their house.